apache/parquet-format/LogicalTypes.md

 ##### inline

 The referenced bytes stored inline in the value.
-If `inline` is set, it supplies the bytes and any locator fields (`uri`, `offset`, `size`) that are set are provenance only.
-Both representations must denote the same bytes, so a reader may resolve the value from either and obtain the same result; reading `inline` requires no external access and is the cheaper path.
-A locator set alongside `inline` records where those bytes came from, and must not be a partial or otherwise different representation of the value.
+If `inline` is set, it supplies the bytes and any locator fields (`uri`, `offset`, `size`) that are set record where those bytes came from.
+A reader may resolve the value from `inline` or from the locator, whichever suits it; `inline` requires no external access and is the cheaper path.

 #### Resolution